cdnjs/tutorials/skeleton.js/skeleton-building-blocks/index.md

 * 'template': A string, or an object with templateId field to specify the template.

 ---
-Here is the server code.
+Now, let's write our server code.
 This is not the main issue in this tutorial so let's go over it really briefly:
 ```js
 var express = require('express');